LewisResearchGroup/ms-mint-app/README.md

 - full extracted ion chromatogram (EIC or XIC)
 - feature to convert intensities to concentrations

+### 0.2.3
+- update to pandas 2.0
+- faster processing of mzML and mzXML files

 ### 0.2.2
 - version strings in GUI
 - fixed issues with QC figures